 South Dakota has been preparing for the network by establishing a Point of Contact and backup (Jeff Pierce and Matt Tooley), and designation of the South Dakota Public Safety Communications Council as the representative governance.
-Starting in 2013 states will begin to play a more active role with education, outreach, data collection, and consultation with the FirstNet organization to identify broadband needs within the state.
+South Dakota was awarded a grant in July of 2013 in the amount of \$1,217,103, with an expected match amount of \$309,708 to provide outreach, education, and data collection over the next three years for the ultimate rollout of the nationwide public safety broadband system.
+A significant amount of time has been spent in 2013 identifying relevant agencies and agency contacts to begin this process in 2014.